- How work-from-home tools make teams more productive

 Ease and efficiency of internal communication is the main hurdle for remote teams.
 If your team can’t talk to one another, people will step on each others’ toes or lose touch altogether.

-Slack is a communication management app that does wonders for those who work from home.
-You can create team channels for every department, and send direct messages as well.
+Slack is a communication management app well-suited to remote work.
+You can create team channels for every department, and send direct messages.
 Slack lets you drag-and-drop files, bookmark messages, and pin documents for quick reference.
-This app cuts down on internal emails, since it’s quicker, more efficient, and more user-friendly.
+This app cuts down on internal emails since it’s quicker, more efficient, and more user-friendly.

 Zapier lets you automate workflows by bridging the gap between your many other tools.
 Busy team members dislike having to switch between apps, so Zapier makes sure that all of your customer and team information is synchronized between platforms.
 Facilitate the integration of your other tools, and keep your whole team in the loop while saving everyone valuable time.

-If your team isn’t in one single location, it can be difficult to assign and follow up on tasks.
+If your team isn’t in a single location, it can be difficult to assign and follow up on tasks.
 Everyone could use a little help to stay on top of priorities and work assignments.
 Without the proper tools, your team will risk running in circles and missing important deadlines.

 Intercom can keep track of every customer interaction in a unified dashboard, and the group inbox lets your team all stay on the same page while annotating client files.
 Managers can also assign follow-up tasks.
 Intercom integrates with many other tools, and lets your whole workforce monitor client engagement as a cohesive team.

 Trello lets your whole team create, design, and assign tasks in a straightforward visual interface.
 You can create cards for every task, and sort them by department, assignee, or department.
 As the resolution of a task progresses, team members can slide the relevant card from one category to the next.
-Trello’s collaborative tool lets your whole team stay informed on the progress of various tasks, in away more engaging than emails or memos.
+Trello’s collaborative tool lets your whole team stay informed on the progress of various tasks, in a way more engaging than emails or memos.